 Idaho Form 40 starts with the taxpayers federal AGI.
-Enter the taxpayer's federal AGI from Form 1040, line 8b.
+Enter the taxpayer's federal AGI from Form 1040 or 1040-SR, line 11.

 Lines 8-10 Additions and Subtractions

 If the taxpayer has any additions or subtractions to Idaho income, carry forward amounts from Form 39R, sections A and B. Form 39R, additions, and subtractions within the scope of VITA are discussed in the next module.